niklasfrick/valheim-server-backup/README.md

 # valheim-server-backup
-Automatic Backup for your Valheim Server worlds with 30 day history and automated Discord notifications.
+Automatic Backup for your Valheim Server worlds with 30 day history on server, automated Discord notifications and Backup upload to Google Drive.

 ## Getting Started